64bit/async-openai/async-openai/README.md

   - request interception
 ```

-The public retry policy, `HttpRetryPolicy`, is exposed so you can place it anywhere in your tower
+The public retry policy, `SimpleRetryPolicy`, is exposed so you can place it anywhere in your tower
 stack.
-Retry can sit outside or inside other layers depending on the behavior you want.
+It retries rate limits (`429`), server errors (`5xx`), and native connect errors; it
+intentionally does not retry timeouts because many API calls are non-idempotent `POST` requests.
+Use `async_openai::retry::should_retry` if you want to reuse the same classification in a
+custom tower retry policy.

 ## Contributing